SrijanBadhya/Debsoc/Running the PES Debsoc.md

 #### Breaks
 Breaks are where emotional turbulence is at a high since it's the culmination of the stakes across the whole tournament.
 People get starkly divided into happy people and sad people.

 Congratulating your friends who broke is a great display of contingent spirit.
+It's great to be proud because we've all trained together and supported each other on the journey of debate.

- glorification of people who break
+The people who haven't

 cafe down the alley (talk about Mukhtalif)